 Dr. Kamalini Lokuge} is a Research Fellow at ANU’s National Centre for Epidemiology and Public Health.
 She works closely with Devpolicy on issues regarding to PNG health and gender.

 Andrew Anton Mako completed his Masters in International and Development Economics at the Crawford School of the ANU in 2012 and then worked as a Researcher at the Development Policy Centre, and up until May 2014 at the National Research Institute.
 He is currently working for the Pacific Islands Forum.
 He is a regular Devpolicy blogger.

 Wesley Morgan works for Oxfam Australia as their Pacific Policy Advisor, based in Port Vila, Vanuatu.
 He is currently undertaking a PhD exploring the PACER-Plus trade negotiations between member countries of the Pacific Islands Forum, and is a regular blogger for us on this issue.

 Matthew Morris helped establish Devpolicy and served as its first Deputy Director.
 He is currently working for the PNG Sustainable Development Program.

 Joel Negin is an Associate Professor of International Health and Director of Research at the University of Sydney School of Public Health.
 He focuses on health and development in sub-Saharan Africa and the Pacific.

 Annmaree O’Keeffe is a Research Fellow at the Lowy Institute for International Policy, and a regular collaborator.

 Erik Olbrei has 20 years experience in international development.
 After completing a Masters program in climate change at the ANU, he is now undertaking doctoral research on climate change with the Crawford School of Public Policy.
 His research asks from a political economy perspective how deforestation in Indonesia can be reduced in the face of an array of governance challenges, and whether international activism can bring about transformative change to Indonesia’s forest sector.

-Susan Harris Rimmer has recently joined ANU’s School of Regulation, Justice and Diplomacy as Director of Studies at the Asia-Pacific College of Diplomacy at the Australian National University.
+Susan Harris Rimmer is an Australian Research Council Future Fellow in the Asia-Pacific College of Diplomacy at the Australian National University.
 She was previously the Manager of Advocacy and Development Practice at the Australian Council for International Development (ACFID).
 Susan helped to consolidate ACFID’s Academic Linkages Network.
 She has previously worked for the UN High Commissioner for Refugees, the National Council of Churches and the Parliamentary Library.